MrokerBroker/odin-recipes/README.md

 # odin-recipes
-A webpage for the recipe for my favourite meal, cereal with milk and your moms pussy.
+A webpage for the recipe for my favourite meal, cereal with milk.